RidingTheAIWave/Receipes/Condiments/Avacado_Oil_Mayo.md

 * Container (Ideally the mix container from the blender)

 ## Instructions
- Layer with Egg Yolk.
-Salt, Dijon, Oil, Lemon
+* Layer with Egg Yolk.
+Salt, Dijon, Oil, Lemon.
- Insert IB to bottom on container.
+* Insert IB to bottom on container.
- Full Power.
+* Full Power.
- Slowly mix and lift.
+* Slowly mix and lift IB.
- When correct consistancy stop mixing and refridgerate for 4 hours.
+* When correct consistancy stop mixing and refridgerate for 4 hours.

  ## Results